 Gay Hotels in Chueca

 Room Mate Oscar – there are countless places to stay in Chueca, but one of the most famous gay places is the Oscar Hotel.
-It’s not a “gay hotel” per se, but it attracts a lot of gay clientele, as you would expect in Chueca.
-It is found in Plaza de Pedro Zerolo with the words: ‘Do You Want to Sleep with Me’ boldly displayed on the front.
-A good question for a hotel!
+It’s not a “gay hotel” per se, but it attracts a lot of gay clientele, as you would expect as it is found in one of Chueca's main squares, Plaza de Pedro Zerolo.
 The decor here is chic and modern but rooms book quickly during major gay events.
 Rates start at 100€ per night.

 Hostal La Zona Madrid – also a formally gay-owned hostel just beside the popular street Fuencarral, which is one of the most popular shopping areas in the city.
 It's likely changed management and isn't gay-specific, but you can't beat the location in the gayborhood.
 Single rooms during mid-week start at 70€ per night, which includes breakfast until noon.